 Number of COVID-19 Coronavirus Cases in Lisbon and Portugal

-The number of confirmed COVID-19 cases in Portugal has been relatively low, and about 95% of patients have now recovered.
+The number of confirmed COVID-19 cases in Portugal has been relatively low, and over 95% of patients have now recovered.
 Most cases are in the densely-populated suburbs around Porto and the capital, where there have been outbreaks.
 No part of Lisbon itself has had an outbreak.
 Portugal has been able to maintain one of the lowest pandemic mortality rates in Europe, despite having the continent’s third-highest population of 80+-year-olds.
 Self-discipline of the Portuguese population has been credited for that, after news of the high numbers of cases and deaths in the neighboring countries.

 However, the new UK strain had an impact in Portugal in January 2021, leading to increased hospitalizations and death rates.
 The number of infections also increased with the Omicron variant later in the year, but hospitalizations and deaths have been low.

 Portugal closed its borders early in March 2020, and, on the 18th of the month, all European Union countries closed their borders to non-EU nationals.
 Commercial flights to most countries were suspended.
 The mandatory lockdown was lifted on May 4th, and small businesses reopened.
 Restaurants and museums reopened on May 18, and shopping malls, gyms, and theaters on June 1st.
 Beaches also reopened but with a mandatory distance between sunbathers.
 When arriving at Lisbon’s and other Portuguese airports, each passenger’s temperature was checked, and if it was 38 degrees or over, they were referred to the local health authorities.